EQEmu/eqemu-docs-v2/docs/server/guilds/README.md

 If you have existing quest scripts that use client:GuildRank() or $client->GuildRank(), these will need to be updated to reflect the RoF2 guild rank numbers.

+## Tributes

+In order for tributes to function, you will need to source the tributes and tribute_level tables.
+These are included within a new install, and can also be sourced from the peq content [database](https://db.projecteq.net/)

 ## Known Issues